cckmwong-data/youtube_sentiment_analysis/README.md

 <img src="images/teaser_cloud.png" width="" height="350">

 #### Actionable Insights
-Since there are concerns over specific product capabilities, the company can anchor marketing messages around quantifiable improvements: battery life increase (% or minutes), sensor performance (low-light, resolution, FPS), software or stabilization upgrades.
+Since there are concerns over specific product capabilities, the company can anchor marketing messages around quantifiable improvements: battery life increase, sensor performance or software upgrades.

 In view of the fierce competition with low switching cost, the company can differentiate itself by explicitly positioning HERO13 against competitor by identifying the strengths competitors can’t match, for instance durability and accessories.